Updates and General News

 This website will continue on as we have return clients and new clients requesting petsitting through our Affordable Petsitting page.

-It has been truly wonderful running the rescue with myself, my boyfriend, and with the help of volunteers like Diana, Dina, Ernesto, and many others.
+It has been truly wonderful running the rescue with myself and with the help of volunteers like Diana, Dina, Ernesto, and many others.
 I have decided to enter the rescue into an indefinite hiatus so that I may move back to San Diego (complete!), get my veterinary technician schooling out of the way, and I then plan to reopen Lola and Friends Animal Rescue as a registered 501 non-profit organization operating as a rescue store that has rescued animals for adoption as well as healthy pet foods and products to raise awareness of rescuing a pet and the need to feed your pets right!

 I could go on and on, but these are my plans and I hope to see the public at my side as they have been with me in the past and present.